cuenlueer/npxpy/README.md

 ### Preparing your project
 Before you start coding your `project.py`, you should prepare you project folder.
 This step is rather easy but there are some caveats that should be discussed.
 Your project folder just needs to contain an additional folder named `resources` which contains your images (`.png`) and meshes (`.stl`).
-It should be clear that the naming of those files should be unique because otherwise the **QX** would run into problems. *NanoPrintX* uses the MD5-hashes (see Fig. a/b) of the respective files and creates sub-folders inside the `resources`-folder and inserts those files then into them.
+It should be clear that the naming of those files should be unique because otherwise the **QX** would run into problems. *nanoPrintX* uses the MD5-hashes (see Fig. a/b) of the respective files and creates sub-folders inside the `resources`-folder and inserts those files then into them.
 This way you end up with uniquely named folders that each stores the single respective file, serving as labels.
-I have implemented a function called `copy_files_to_resource_directory(source_directory = 'my/resources/are/here')` which does this for you if you want to adapt to this convention applied by *NanoPrintX*.
+I have implemented a function called `copy_files_to_resource_directory(source_directory = 'my/resources/are/here')` which does this for you if you want to adapt to this convention applied by *nanoPrintX*.
 However, as long as you have unique naming conventions, you can skip this extra step.

 ![Figure a](images/resources1.png)
 ![Figure b](images/resources2.png)